Stalker Movies: Obsessive Lovers, Friends and Killer Creeps

 I Know What You Did Last Summer is a 1997 stalker movie and slasher flick.

 Few things in life are more terrifying and emotionally draining than persistent unwanted attention from someone who can’t take a hint and simply leave you alone.
-While many of the following movies aren’t technically “horror” movies because they don’t feature jump scares, evil spirits, and buckets of blood, they are included because they depict the human horror of dealing with someone who can’t handle rejection and is determined to destroy you as a result.
+While many of the following movies aren’t horror movies, they are included because they depict the human horror of dealing with someone who can’t handle rejection and is determined to destroy you as a result.

 Best Stalker Movies